 Graduates are prepared to practice in civil engineering for: federal, state, or local government; architectural firms; engineering design firms; construction firms; water, waste water, and energy utilities; non-governmental organizations; and local and regional planning firms.
 They are prepared for careers in research and teaching, and for subsequent study in architecture, law, business, economics, finance, and public policy and administration.

-In fall, 2014, the Graduate Showcase for prospective students is scheduled for Monday, October 27, from 3pm to 5pm in Dewberry Hall in the Johnson Center on the Fairfax Campus.
+In fall, 2014, the Graduate Showcase for prospective students is scheduled for Monday, October 27, from 3pm to 5pm in Dewberry Hall on the lower level of the Johnson Center on the Fairfax Campus.

 Academic preparation: Applicants to the graduate program are expected to have completed an undergraduate degree in civil engineering, although applicants with undergraduate degrees in other engineering majors, or in closely-aligned physical sciences will also be considered.
 Applicants with civil engineering baccalaureate degrees from foreign universities will find that a CEIE graduate degree acquaints them with U.S. engineering practice.
 Applicants with non-engineering, non-science bachelor’s degrees who have accumulated years of exposure to civil engineering practice may also be considered for admission to the program under special circumstances.